I started working in the performing arts industry after attending Colgate University in 1981. My early work was as a personal manager.

 As an independent artist, the release of Exit E allowed Esnavi to learn the realities of how to be successful in the modern age, when selling a product through streaming videos and mp3s can be a bit daunting.
 Esnavi admits this was a difficult, but great learning experience for her.

-With her new single, The Way, available in 2018, Esnavi's music has been aired by many radio stations (such as the hugely popular WBLS in New York).
+Her 2018 single, The Way, was aired by many radio stations (such as the hugely popular WBLS in New York).
 She is ready for her name and music to rise to the next level.

 Esnavi's music is played internationally and is available on many music streaming sites.
-It is this writer's belief that it's only a matter of time before Esnavi emerges as a force in our popular music culture.
+I believe that it's only a matter of time before Esnavi emerges as a force in our popular music culture.

 After years of having taken a back seat to hip-hop/urban fare, we see R&B music returning.
 These new artists are evolving the genre, combining it with more eclectic styles.
 It only makes sense that Esnavi would be at the forefront of this musical revolution!